texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Austin, TX 78711-2040

-To request records from the County Clerk, download request forms on the specific county website, fill the form with the required details, and send it along with other requirements to the County Clerk's Office.
+To request records from the County Clerk, download request forms on the specific county website, complete the form with the required details, and send it along with other requirements to the County Clerk’s Office.
+If you cannot download the request forms online, you can submit your request in writing.
+Written requests should include all required information to ensure your marriage record can be obtained immediately.
 Requests with unspecified details like spouses’ names or marriage dates may require a record search, which attracts added charges.
+If both spouses are deceased, you may need to provide original death certificates when requesting the record.
 Upon fee payment, the custodian will process the request and send electronic or paper copies to the requested address.

 How to Get a Marriage License in Texas

 A marriage license in Texas is a document that authorizes persons to get married.
-This should not be confused with the certified copies of a completed marriage license, which serves as proof of marriage or “marriage certificates” in Texas.
-Persons interested in obtaining a marriage license in order to get married may do so using the following steps:
+This should not be confused with the certified copies of a completed marriage license, which serve as proof of marriage or “marriage certificates” in Texas.
+A marriage license is obtained by following the outlined steps below.
+Persons interested in receiving a marriage license to get married may do so using the following steps:

-• Fill the marriage license application form with factual information, including social security number
+• Download and complete the marriage license application form with factual information, including your social security number.

 • Minors should provide a court order that removes the disabilities of minorities.